neuspeedruns/Leaderboards/README.md

 # NEU Speed Runs
 This website contains the leaderboards for all NEU related speedruns.
 This site was created to allow students to compete in a series of different on-campus speedruns.
-That being said, please remember that the purpose of this is entirely for fun, and should never be taken too far in terms of putting anyone at risk (i.e. running very fast through crowded areas, breaking on-campus rules, etc.).
+Please remember that the purpose of this is entirely for fun, and should never be taken too far in terms of putting anyone at risk (i.e. running very fast through crowded areas, breaking on-campus rules, breaking COVID-19 guidelines, etc.).
 Please remember to have fun, be competitve, and stay safe.

-This website is a work in progress.
-For patch notes and **awesome upcoming features**, see [here](updates/updates.md).
+---

+## Safety/Liability Warning:
+Our reasoning behind setting all of this up was to give students a great new way to meet up, compete, and have fun outside in a safe environment during these trying times.
+While we want everyone to have fun while taking part in this new community, we really want to urge everyone to be careful not to get hurt while taking part, as we are not responsible for any injuries or other damages caused.
+Please try to always have someone with you/near by (great excuse to meet new people via discord) while you are doing a run (especially at night).

+On the same note, everyone who is taking part should have the following two phone numbers entered into their phone incase anyone ever gets hurt:
+- **NUPD Non-Emergency Number**: *(617) 373-2121*
+- **NUPD Emergency Number**: *(617) 373-3333*

+Remember, this may seem obvious, but you cannot take the same risks you would when speedrunning a video game.

 ---